fabaindaiz/spellsolver/README.md

 WordValidate successfully initialized (elapsed time: 25.05 seconds)
 ```

-### TODO
-- Add general documentation about how spellsolver works
-- Improve results print format in console mode
+- #### Inside the docs folder, you will find some documents that detail the operation of spellsolver, as well as notes on how the algorithm is implemented and its limitations.

 ### Requirements
 - python3
 - tk (tkinter for graphicui.py)
 - fastapi (for webapi.py)
 - uvicorn (for webapi.py)

+### TODO
+- Improve results print format in console mode

 ## instructions for use